 Synchronized folders in SpiderOak ONE clearly require quite a bit more manual management than the synchronized folders people may be familiar with from services like DropBox or OneDrive.
 Frankly, I don’t see why anyone would choose a complicated folder synchronization service.
 These services are already difficult enough to use as it is.

-Unfortunately, the multi-device functionality shows signs of being driven by engineering decisions and having being tacked onto an existing service as an after-though.
+Unfortunately, the multi-device functionality shows signs of being driven by engineering decisions and having been tacked onto an existing service as an after-though.
 I was genuinely surprised by how difficult SpiderOak ONE had managed to make setting up folder synchronization.
 It’s clear that the user interface was added on to an already designed solution rather than creating a solution to specific use cases.

 The software assumes you’re already familiar with the technicalities of how features have been implemented to be able to use them.
 You’re not provided with enough information in the client to get common tasks done, and being familiar with underlying concepts and similar software doesn’t help you one bit.
 (To be fair, it does help you navigate their online knowledge base.)

-I personally could get by using SpiderOak as my backup solution, but the product as a whole feels inelegant and dated.
-It comes with a high learning curve, and even if you’re technologically savvy and actually want to use it — it can still be difficult to use.
+I could get by using SpiderOak as my backup solution, but the product as a whole feels inelegant and dated.
+It comes with a high learning curve, and even if you’re technologically savvy and want to use it — it can still be difficult to use.

-SpiderOak ONE is good enough to backup one computer, but I’d not recommend you use it to backup multiple computers nor use it to sync files between multiple computers.
+SpiderOak ONE is good enough to back up one computer, but I’d not recommend you use it to back up multiple computers nor use it to sync files between multiple computers.
 Unfortunately for SpiderOak ONE, there are cheaper and more attractive alternatives that offer single-computer backup with strong encryption at more competitive prices.